TheClio69/Open-cd-drive/README.md

 To install it, you can simply run the following command: git clone https://github.com/TheClio69/Open-cd-drive.

 ###### Recreate the file
 To use this script, you can simply recreate the file.
-Open your favorite text editor and copy and paste the contents of the file [open.vbs](https://github.com/TheClio69/Open-cd-drive/blob/master/open.vbs/).
+Open your favorite text editor and copy and paste the contents of the [open.vbs](https://github.com/TheClio69/Open-cd-drive/blob/master/open.vbs/) file.

 You can see an example below (sorry, it's written in french on the screenshot, because I'm french :sunglasses:) :